 Consider us sold.
 As for how much time you should be expecting to commit to the cause (should you decide to get lasered), legs take around 20-30 minutes, chin and upper lip five minutes, underarms 5-10 minutes, bikini line 5-10 minutes, and a full bikini around 10-15 minutes.
-The entire treatment process will take roughly 9 months from start to finish (based on 6 treatments spaced 6 weeks apart), so we recommend starting at the end of summer, so you’re less likely to be in the sun during the treatment period and ready for summer at the end of the course of treatments.
+The entire treatment process will take roughly nine months from start to finish (based on six treatments spaced six weeks apart), so we recommend starting at the end of summer so you’re less likely to be in the sun during the treatment period and ready for summer at the end of the course of treatments.

-Laser works best on people with fair skin tones and dark hair, but there are also many new lasers for darker skin complexions – the only exception is people with white, red and light blonde hair pigments, who laser will not work on.
+Laser works best on people with fair skin tones and dark hair, but there are also many new lasers for deeper skin complexions – the only exception is people with white, red, and light blonde hair pigments, who laser will not work on.
 Alas, you may have to stick to waxing and shaving.
 Check out our full post on how laser hair removal works here.

 IPL HAIR REMOVAL – At Home!

-The newest tech to hit the hair removal market is the Philips Lumea Prestige, which a bit like laser, uses intense-pulsed-light to damage the hair follicle and prevent hair regrowth.
+The newest tech to hit the hair removal market is the Philips Lumea Prestige, which is a bit like laser, and uses intense-pulsed light to damage the hair follicle and prevent hair regrowth.

-The Pros: Like laser, IPL is a semi-permanent solution to removing your hair (up to 6 months no regrowth after initial treatment phase), yet it’s slightly less painful than laser.
+The Pros: Like laser, IPL is a semi-permanent solution to removing your hair (up to 6 months of no regrowth after the initial treatment phase), yet it’s slightly less painful than laser.
 The biggest pro is it’s a one-off purchase!
 The Philips Lumea Prestige, $765, (here for $531) is the newest IPL machine from the brand and has four different attachments so you can remove hair from your legs, bikini line, face, and underarms.
-It’s without a doubt the most cost-effective hair removal method in the long run.
-Unlike laser hair removal, the IPL machine should be used every 2 weeks for the first 4-5 treatments and then follow-up treatments should be done every 4-8 weeks.
+It’s undoubtedly the most cost-effective hair removal method in the long run.
+Unlike laser hair removal, the IPL machine should be used every two weeks for the first 4-5 treatments, and then follow-up treatments should be done every 4-8 weeks.

 The cons: This will only work on fair to tan skin tones with medium to dark hair.
-IPL shouldn’t be used on skin that is tanned, so if you’re doing your legs, we recommend doing this in the cooler months when you won’t be in the sun.
-With IPL you can get no hair regrowth for up to six months, so it’s likely that you will only have to redo a treatment every 3-6 months, but considering doing a half leg takes less than five minutes, this works out the same as shaving, plus, any hairs that do grow back are so fine you’ll hardly notice them.
+IPL shouldn’t be used on tanned skin, so if you’re doing your legs, we recommend doing this in the cooler months when you won’t be in the sun.
+With IPL, you can get no hair regrowth for up to six months, so it’s likely that you will only have to redo a treatment every 3-6 months, but considering doing a half leg takes less than five minutes, this works out the same as shaving, plus, any hairs that do grow back are so fine you’ll hardly notice them.

 The Pain Level: Mild to Medium